 Summer Camps

-Bishop Chatard High School welcomes grade and middle school students to the BCHS campus to experience a number of exciting and diverse summer camps.
-Our athletic and enrichment camps focus on a variety of activities and interests and are designed to appeal to a range of ages.
+Bishop Chatard High School invites grade and middle school students to join us on campus for an exciting lineup of summer camps.
+Our athletic and enrichment camps offer a variety of activities designed to spark interest and engage students of all ages.

 Summer Camp Logo